How do machine learning algorithms work?

 The classifier predicts from a defined set a class or category for a given observation, e.g., an e-mail message can be marked with one of two classes: “spam’ or ‘ham’ (a word that is not spam).

 The regressor however, tries to estimate the real value – an integer or a floating point.
-This number is not previously defined in any set, for example, predicting the amount for which the house will be sold we can get the amount from the range of PLN 400,000 to PLN 700,000.
+This number is not previously defined in any set, for example, predicting the amount for which the house will be sold we can get the amount in the range of EURO 100.000 to EURO 160.000.